-- NOTES: A. All linear dimensions are in millimeters.
-Dimensioning and tolerancing per ASME Y14.5-1994. - B. This drawing is subject to change without notice. - C. QFN (Quad Flatpack No-Lead) Package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions. - F. Package complies to JEDEC MO-220.
+NOTES: A. All linear dimensions are in millimeters.
+Dimensioning and tolerancing per ASME Y14.5-1994.

+- B. This drawing is subject to change without notice. - C. QFN (Quad Flatpack No-Lead) Package configuration.

+The package thermal pad must be soldered to the board for thermal and mechanical performance.
+See the Product Data Sheet for details regarding the exposed thermal pad dimensions.

-RTQ (S-PVQFN-N56)
+E. Package complies to JEDEC MO-220.